 Measuring Change

 How do you measure change?
-To determine a ToC model’s success, you need to demonstrate the progress that will help achieve outcomes.
-Having proof of success confirms the ToC and shows the effectiveness of the initiative.
+To determine a ToC model’s success, you must demonstrate the progress that will help achieve outcomes.
+Proof of success confirms the ToC and shows the initiative’s effectiveness.

-Therefore, to measure the outcomes in a ToC model, you need to have indicators.
-Every outcome of an initiative should have at least one indicator.
+Therefore, to measure the outcomes in a ToC model, you need indicators.
+At least one indicator should be present for every initiative’s outcome.

 These indicators help operationalize the outcomes.
 In other words, they help make the outcomes understandable, observable, and concrete.
-To clarify the relationship of the indicator to the outcome, you can say, “I’ll know that I have achieved when I see this”.
+To clarify the indicator’s relationship to the outcome, you can say, “I’ll know what I have achieved when I see this.”

 A theory of change example is, “I’ll prove that teenage moms in our program clearly understand the prenatal nutrition and health guiding principles when I see that they can identify the foods rich in nutrients.”

-Resources unavailability sometimes makes it hard to have the indicators.
-Thus, most groups want to label priority outcomes that they know will need to be measured if the ToC is going to hold.
+Resource unavailability sometimes makes it hard to determine the indicators.
+Thus, most groups want to label priority outcomes that they know will need to be measured if the ToC will hold.

 See Related: What is Shared Governance?